RobinRadic/netbeans-laravel4-blade/readme.md

-Blade template support for NetBeans 8.0
+(Discontinued) Blade template support for NetBeans 8.0
 =======================

+## Due to the fact that PHPStorm is so, so much better then NetBeans and because PHPStorm has Blade syntax highlighting + laravel plugin, i do not plan to continue with the project.

 A work in progress to include syntax highlighting for Blade files in NetBeans (8.0, currently in Beta)